princemuel/princemuel/src/content/posts/adding-new-post.md

 alternate: Adding new posts in AstroPaper theme
 type: article
 featured: true
-headline: Rules and Recommendations for creating new posts using the AstroPaper theme.
+summary: Rules and Recommendations for creating new posts using the AstroPaper theme.
 description: Some rules & recommendations for creating or adding new posts using AstroPaper theme.
 tags:
   - docs